 Greek Yoghurt Dough

 If you have been healthy eating for a while and watching the calories, you have probably come across the popular Greek Yoghurt Dough.
 It generally uses equal volumes of self raising flour and yoghurt in cup measurements.
+I use plain flour in my recipe.

-Sometimes however if you don't measure accurately the dough just isn't the right consistency, because when it comes to baking especially bread, cakes etc those measurements need to be precise.
+Also, if you don't measure accurately the dough just isn't the right consistency, because when it comes to baking especially bread, cakes etc those measurements need to be precise.
 So through trial and error of testing out my naan bread - these measurements are what I found to yield the best result.

 Ingredients for Garlic Greek Yoghurt Naan Bread.